GRGalinger/Senior-Design/Files/2nd_Semester/Justification/Kyle_Spraggins.md

 ## Summary of Hours and Justification

-## Total Hours from both Semesters: ?? hours
+## Total Hours from both Semesters: 88 hours
-"quick summary paragraph"
+Most assignments took only a couple of hours of my time, some of the larger assignments took more time.
+Development focus was mainly on testing and adding to existing functionality.

 ## 1st Semester
 Here is a breakdown of the time spent for each assignment: